 About

-Ursus Parvus is an independent film production company in Reykjavík, founded in 2015 by producer Hlín Jóhannesdóttir.
-We make emotionally fearless films and stand behind the directors, often women and first-time voices, who tell them.
+An independent film company in Reykjavík, founded in 2015 by producer Hlín Jóhannesdóttir.

 The producer